 Step Two – March – July

-Upkeep of wheat by SAW and community advocates and keeping a wheat blog.
+We up-kept the wheat with the help of community advocates and kept a wheat blog.

 Step Three – harvesting and milling – Late July to August

-SAW, community advocates and households with containers will cut their wheat with scissors and bring it to the Big River Bakery (local community bakery) for winnowing and milling with their milling machine.
+We harvested the wheat with scissors, dried it in hanging bundles, threshed it with a food processor and hairdryer and brought it to the Big River Bakery (local community bakery) for milling with their milling machine.

 Step Four – baking and breaking – October

-Some of the community members who have been involved will learn how to bake around ten Shieldfield loaves at the Big River Bakery.
-We will then hold a potluck meal at SAW, including a big pot of soup and of course the Shieldfield loaf.
-This will be a celebration of the fruitfulness within our Shieldfield community.
+Some of the community members who were involved learnt how to bake ten Shieldfield loaves at the Big River Bakery.
+We then held a Grounded Harvest Festival to celebrate the fruitfulness within our Shieldfield community.